thefederationinfo/the-federation.info/README.md

 diaspora-hub
 ============

-(Unofficial) statistics hub for diaspora*
+(Unofficial) statistics hub for The Federation (diaspora*, Friendica and Redmatrix).

+Note: The Federation is NOT an official term from any of these projects.
+Credit about where it was first used coming.. :)

-Check information and how to add your pod: http://pods.jasonrobinson.me
+Check information and how to add your instance: http://the-federation.info

 Database creation
 =================